-- Became CACO in 2019 - Has more than 11 years of experience from various positions within Swedbank, most recently as Business Owner Advanced Analytics - MSc from the Royal Institute of Technology - MSc in Business/Economics from the Stockholm School of Economics
+- Became CACO in 2019

+- Has more than 11 years of experience from various positions within Swedbank, most recently as Business Owner Advanced Analytics

+- MSc from the Royal Institute of Technology

+- holm School of Economics

 Corporate culture and work environment

 We are our employees.
 With this as our starting point, we've developed CRAFT.
 Each letter of the word CRAFT stands for value that is part of Northmill's soul.
 These values characterize Northmill and define the way we strive to behave internally and externally.
 We aim to achieve perfection in our craft and always let our values shine in everything we do.